NTI-Gymnasieingenjor/lunchpad/README.md

 <details>
    <summary>Enable VNC Viewer on Raspberry pi</summary>

-   1. Start the Raspberry pi
+   1. Start the Raspberry pi.

-   2. From the desktop click the Raspberri pi icon in the top left
+   2. From the desktop click the Raspberry pi icon in the top left.

-   3. In the drop down menu click "Preferences"
+   3. In the drop down menu click "Preferences".

-   4. Click "Raspberry Pi Configuration"
+   4. Click "Raspberry Pi Configuration".

-   5. In the Raspberry Pi Configuration window, click on the "Interfaces" tab
+   5. In the Raspberry Pi Configuration window, click on the "Interfaces" tab.

-   6. Make sure to enable both "SSH" and "VNC"
+   6. Make sure to enable both "SSH" and "VNC".

    Now you don't have to manually head into the Raspberry pi everytime you wish to change something.
    You can just connect to the pi via your own computer assuming you're on the same network.